Republicans nominate Mike Johnson for House speaker after Emmer’s withdrawal, desperate to end chaos

 WASHINGTON (AP) — Republicans chose Rep. Mike Johnson as their latest nominee for House speaker late Tuesday, hours after an earlier pick, Rep. Tom Emmer, abruptly withdrew in the face of opposition from Donald Trump and hardline GOP lawmakers.

-Refusing to unify, far-right members won’t accept a more traditional speaker and moderate conservatives don’t want a hardliner.
-During private balloting, Johnson won a majority, but ahead of an expected House floor vote Wednesday the nominee will need almost all Republicans to win the gavel.
+Refusing to unify, far-right members won’t accept a more traditional speaker and more moderate members don’t want a hardliner.
+Johnson immediately faced a roll call behind closed doors to test his support ahead of a House floor vote, when he’ll need almost all Republicans to win the gavel.

-“Mike!
-Mike!
-Mike!” lawmakers chanted at a press conference afterward, surrounding Johnson and posing for selfies in a show of support.

-Three weeks on, the Republicans have been frittering away their majority status — a maddening embarrassment to some, democracy in action to others, but not at all how the House is expected to function.
+Three weeks on, the Republicans are frittering away their majority status — a maddening embarrassment to some, democracy in action to others, but not at all how the House is expected to function.

-After he withdrew Tuesday afternoon, Emmer briskly left the building where he had been meeting privately with Republicans.
-He said later at the Capitol that Trump’s opposition did not affect his decision to bow out.
+After he withdrew Tuesday afternoon, Emmer briskly left the building where he had been meeting privately with Republicans, but he returned later to offices at the Capitol.
+He said Trump’s opposition did not affect his decision to bow out.

 “I made my decision based on my relationship with the conference,” he said, referring to the GOP majority.
 He said he would support whomever emerges as the new nominee.
 “We’ll get it done.”